 Free Electone Score & Stagea Registration Data for 深愛著你Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.
 As I have disabled the function, do not right-click to save as.
 On PCs, simply click on the links and the file should auto download in a separate window.
 Electone Stagea ELS-02C Score Electone Stagea ELS-02C Registration Data

-- I did this Electone arrangement in a rush, as I wanted to upload/post on October 25.
+- I did this Electone arrangement of 深愛著你 in a rush, as I wanted to upload/post on October 25.
 Therefore, it is … straight-forward, to put it that way.
-A Grade 7-6, at worst/most.
+An Electone Grade 7-6, at worst/most.

-- It is, to be honest, unnecessary to play the melody of Section B on the lower keyboard.
+- To be honest, it is unnecessary to play the melody of Section B on the lower keyboard.
 But I arranged it this way to mimic what Danny did in the MTV from ’85.

-- I’d confess this.
-Despite being a fan, I vastly underestimated the sophistication of Danny’s singing.
+- I’d confess.
+Despite being a fan, I vastly underestimated the sophistication of Danny’s vocals.
 Using one sound/instrument to mimic his vocals just doesn’t cut it, not without a lot of expression and touch manipulation.
-If you’re downloading the score and registration, I would recommend experimenting with after-touch and variation of playing styles in the soprano sections.
+If you’re downloading my score and Stagea registration data, I strongly recommend experimenting with Aftertouch and variations of playing styles during the soprano sax sections.

-- On the soprano, I’m frankly not too satisfied with what I did for the chorus.
-(I.E. Registration 9) Please feel free to change if you’re downloading my registration.
+- Regarding the soprano sax, I’m frankly not too satisfied with what I did for the chorus.
+(I.E. Registration 9) Please feel free to change if you’re downloading my registration data.

-- In the original chorus of深愛著你, there’s a signature “echo” effect.
+- There’s a signature “echo” effect in the original chorus of 深愛著你.
 I’ve tried mimicking this with an extreme echo/delay on a secondary sound.
 IT CAME OUT AWFUL, to say the least.
 Regrettably, I can’t think of any other method except through XG, and so I decided to leave that out.